Norwegian Aviation Museum

 The Norwegian Aviation Museum (Norsk luftfartsmuseum) was opened by King Harald V on May 15, 1994.
 It is the Norwegian national museum of aviation and also the largest aviation museum in the Nordic countries, covering around 10,000 m2.
-Situated in Bodø, Nordland the building is shaped like a huge propeller and contains both a civil and a military collection of aircraft.
+Situated in the town of Bodø, in Bodø Municipality in Nordland county, the building is shaped like a huge propeller and contains both civilian and military aircraft.

 Exhibits and collections

-The exhibits of the Norwegian Aviation museum tells the story of aviation with a focus on the Norwegian history - from the early beginning all the way to present time.
+The exhibits of the Norwegian Aviation museum tell the story of aviation with a focus on the Norwegian history, from the early beginning all the way to the present time.
 The collection is divided into a military section and a civil section.